wavefrontHQ/docs/pages/doc/logging_send_logs.md

 ## Install a Wavefront Proxy

 Our logging solution currently requires a Wavefront proxy and does not support direct ingestion.
-The Wavefront proxy accepts a JSON array payload over HTTP or HTTPS and forwards it to the Wavefront service.
+The Wavefront proxy accepts JSON arrays and JSON lines payload over HTTP or HTTPS and forwards it to the Wavefront service.

 {% include note.html content="For optimal performance, install a standalone proxy cluster that receives only logs payload.
 Typically two proxy instances behind a load balancer are sufficient." %}